 Lewes, Delaware is a small town of about 3,100 people on the southern coast of Delaware, just above Rehoboth Beach, Bethany Beach, Dewey Beach, and Fenwick Island.
 Originally a whaling town, the area was the first town in Delaware be settled, in this case by the Dutch.
 It is considered an ocean resort.
 The area is the fastest growing region of Delaware.

 The main street (Second St.) has many shops, restaurants, and historical attractions.
 Fisherman's Wharf is a dock that stretches along the Rehoboth Canal.
 It features multiple restaurants and the dock is a great place to inspect hundreds of boats in season.
 Cape Henlopen State Park is nearby and offers great birding among other attractions.
 A recent visitor to Lewes described it this way: "It was very quaint and a much more calm, civilized alternative to the other Delaware beaches like Dewey and Rehoboth, which are pretty trashy and big party towns".
 Picture of Zwaanendael Club in Lewes Delaware, built in 1898 as a bank, used as a Women's Club starting 1930, and now a museum, and picture of The Lewes terminal of Cape May-Lewes Ferry courtesy of Wikipedia and Smallbones (public domain); photo of Lewes Beach on the Delaware Bay courtesy of Wikipedia and Dough4872 (public domain).

 Watch this short Youtube video prepared by historiclewes:

 Where to Retire in Lewes and Home Prices

-A great many active adult communities are in the region, both in Lewes and surrounding communities like Rehoboth Beach (Look for Active Communities using link at top right).
-The median home value was $388,601 in late 2020, according to Zillow, although there are many homes selling for much more in the region.
+A great many active adult communities are in the region, both in Lewes and surrounding communities like Rehoboth Beach (Look for Active Communities using link at top left).
+The median home value was $350,000 in mid-2021, according to Realtor.com, although there are many homes selling for much more in the region.

 What Is Special about Lewes